ci-compass/cicf/week1/README.md

 `nano make-files.sh`

-shell is _almost_ a programming language, but really clunky and error-prone. best to use it to do the bare minimum to manulipluate files and glue other programs together.
+The shell provides some primitives to make scripts and is _almost_ a programming language, but really clunky and error-prone.

 Many more topics that you can read about if interested: